You may have heard about the Burn Pit Registry but what exactly is it?

 Burn pits were a common way to get rid of waste at military sites in Iraq and Afghanistan.
 Currently the VA says that research doesn't show these burn pits caused any long-term health problems, but much like the veterans affected by Gulf War Syndrome, they are continuing to study it and have created a Burn Pit Registry to keep track of veterans exposed to the smoke from those burn pits.

-Burn pits burned many things including: chemicals, paint, medical and human waste, metal/aluminum cans, munitions and other unexploded ordnance, petroleum and lubricant products, plastics, rubber, wood, and discarded food.
+Burn pits burned many things including: chemicals, paint, medical and human waste, metal cans, unexploded ordnance, petroleum products, plastics, rubber, wood, and garbage.

 Health Effects from Burn Pit Smoke

-The VA says that toxins in burn pit smoke can affect you all over including the skin, eyes, respiratory and cardiovascular systems, gastrointestinal tract and internal organs.
+The VA says that toxins in burn pit smoke can affect you all over including the skin, eyes, respiratory system, cardiovascular system, gastrointestinal tract and internal organs.

 The VA says that since scientists haven't found any direct link between inhaling the smoke from burn pits and permanent serious medical conditions they can't provide compensation for any conditions related to burn pit exposure, but they can provide free health care to all combat veterans for conditions possibly related to service for five years after discharge.